 Setting aside 50 minutes once a week to discuss your concerns confidentially may provide valuable time to process past or present experiences.
 Time to vent.
 Time to unwind.
 Time to reflect.
-Time to attend to what may be affecting and impacting daily life.
+Time to attend to what may be affecting and impacting life.

 Counselling can be the beginning of a worthwhile journey to improved wellbeing, more satisfying relationships and greater self-esteem.
 The process usually begins with an initial consultation, during which we can have a dialogue together to identify the most appropriate starting point.
 For example, we might agree to have a few sessions of open exploration to give you some time to get a feel for the process and to get more comfortable opening up—something that can seem extremely daunting at the outset.
 Or we might begin with some cognitive behavioural therapy exercises to help you identify automatic thinking that could be having a detrimental effect on your wellbeing.

 You might be wondering how many counselling sessions you need.
 Client circumstances vary, so therapy may be short-term (perhaps 2-8 sessions), mid-term (up to 20 sessions) or open-ended (several months).
 As the process unfolds, you will be given frequent opportunities to review how it is going and either choose to continue or decide our work is at an end.